aws-samples/awsome-distributed-training/3.test_cases/19.llama-recipes/README.md

 Now that you can launch gradio app that queries the endpoint from the login node.

 ```
+bash 5.launch-gradio-app.sh
 ```

 ## 6. Evaluate model

+In this last section, you will evaluate the model you have trained.